hlooplee/RugratzMaze/README.md

 # RugratzMaze
-Still in the works
-Kinda Garbage
+In retrospect, this was the most code I wrote.
 This bitch only drew an image
-A graphical based on nothing but semantics
+A graphical chart based on nothing but semantics